labtst-online/fast-auth_service/README.md

 ## GitHub Actions (CI, CD)

 Continuous Integration workflow runs tests and ruff formater check on every push and pull request to the main and develop branches.
-Continuous Delivery workflow build and push image to GHCR
+Continuous Delivery workflow build and push image to GHCR.

 ## License

-The FastBoosty Auth Service is licensed under the terms of the MIT license.
+This service is licensed under the terms of the MIT license.